 Shame, because there is nothing like a feed of fresh fish

 One of my most enduring fishing memories is from my too faraway youth, spent at Pines Beach.
-In those days Pines Beach was, some 10 miles, yes it was miles in those far off days, from Kaiapoi, which was about 30 miles from Christchurch, South Island, NZ.
+In those days Pines Beach was around 5 km.from Kaiapoi, which was about 30 miles from Christchurch, South Island, NZ.
 (Nowadays Kaiapoi is virtually a suburb.)

 At least I have learned a few things with advancing years.
 Being on the deep end is a fate to be avoided, is amongst them.